 A while ago we had a whole series about LHC, ATLAS and particle physics in general.
-However, despite all we know and the explanatory power of the standard model, there is also a variety of open questions and currently unexplained phenomena.
+Despite all we know about what our world is made of and the explanatory power of the standard model, there is also a variety of open questions and currently unexplained phenomena.
 These include dark matter, dark energy, the neutrino mass, the CP violation, the hierarchy problem, and of course the unification of the standard model with gravitation.
 In this episode, CERN’s Valerie Domcke explains what it’s all about.

 To conclude our detailed look at the ATLAS experiment, this episode looks at the computing infrastructure.
 We start out with the trigger systems that decide, very quickly, whether the data from a particular collision is worth keeping.
 We then discuss the reconstruction of the event, the simulation needed to understand the background as well as the LHC Grid used distribute data and computation over the whole planet.
 Our guest is CERN’n Frank Berghaus.